-1. Stressing About Timing
+Stressing Yourself Out About Timing

-2. Ignoring your BMI Number
+Ignoring your BMI Number

-3. Eating Junk Food
+Eating Junk Food

 If you’re putting junk in your body, you aren’t getting the nutrition you need.
 Limit or cut out processed foods, sweets, and saturated fats.
 Make meals that include fruits, vegetables, and lean proteins, and don’t overdo carbohydrates.
-Too many carbohydrates can lead to the production of ovarian hormones, which can interfere with ovulation and cause harm to women with PCOS.
+Too many carbohydrates can lead to the production of ovarian hormones.
+This can interfere with ovulation and cause harm to women with PCOS.
 At the same time, don’t punish yourself if you have a craving.
 A little bit of fun food never hurts, and may relieve the urge to feast on guilty pleasures.

-4. Avoiding a Doctor Appointment
+Avoiding a Doctor’s Appointment

 If you’ve been trying for a year and you’re under 35, or if you’ve been trying for six months and you’re over 35 and have not yet achieved a pregnancy, it’s time to talk to a specialist.
 Knowledge is power, and there may be simple changes you can make to help achieve conception.
 A consultation and basic fertility evaluation is an affordable way to get a snapshot of fertility potential.
 If you are under 35, having basic testing done which returns normal results may allow for a few more cycles of trying without pursuing treatment.

-5. Lighting Up That Cigarette
+Lighting Up That Cigarette

 Going Big at Starbucks

 Even though up to two cups of coffee have been shown to be safe in pregnancy, exceeding that when trying to conceive may be counterproductive.
 One study showed that “women who consumed more than the equivalent of one cup of coffee per day were half as likely to become pregnant, per cycle, as women who drank less.”
 Better to use decaffeinated or half-caffeinated coffee, and remember there is caffeine in tea, cola and chocolate.

-7. Using Water-Based Lubricant
+Using Water-Based Lubricant

-8. “Catching Up” On Sleep
+“Catching Up” On Sleep

-9. Not Seeking Support
+Not Seeking Support

-10. “Saving Up” for Ovulation
+“Saving Up” for Ovulation

 There is no need to “save up” sperm for sex during ovulation, or have intercourse multiple times per day leading up to ovulation.
 Don’t let trying to conceive interfere with a pleasurable sex life.
 Aim to have sex two to four times per week when it feels right.

-Fertility Centers of Illinois is one of the leading fertility treatment practices in the United States, providing advanced reproductive endocrinology services in the Chicago area for more than 30 years.
+The Fertility Centers of Illinois are one of the leading fertility treatment practices in the United States.
+They are providing advanced reproductive endocrinology services in the Chicago area for more than 30 years.
 FCI physicians, embryologists and support staff are stringently chosen based on educational background, medical skills and their ability to collaborate.
-With a team of 10 nationally and internationally recognized reproductive physicians who treat thousands of patients each year, the practice has earned a reputation for overcoming hard-to-solve fertility issues.
+They are a team of 10 nationally and internationally recognized reproductive physicians who treat thousands of patients each year.
+The practice has earned a reputation for overcoming hard-to-solve fertility issues.